altugbakan/altugbakan/README.md

 ## Currently working on:

 ### My Master's Thesis
-> Working on thermal image fusion.
+> Working on thermal and visible image fusion.

 ## My other repositories: